 Spirits and Ancestors

-Spirits and Ancestors are around us all of the time, some with good intentions, some with their own agenda, some are simply lost or have long forgotten their purpose (you can read m ore on this here).
+Spirits and Ancestors are around us all of the time, some with good intentions, some with their own agenda.
+Some are simply lost or have long forgotten their purpose (you can read more on this here).
 Some ancestors you will know by name, others are connected to you more vaguely.
 We speak of ancestors as those who love and guide us, all families have secret darkness, bad apples etc. The ones that reach out to support us are the ones who share or morals.
 Who want to support us in healing their wounds, our shared generational trauma.

-At cross quarter days the veil between worlds is thin and Samhain is famous for this across many cultures.
+At cross quarter days the veil between worlds is thin.
+Samhain is famous for this across many cultures.
 A time where we can commune with the dead and loved ones lost.
 A word of warning here…to invite your ancestors and loved ones-the Beloved Dead, to commune with you at Samhain is one thing, to call them by name and force them at any time is another.
 They are on their own journey.
 Interfering with them may harm or hinder that.
 Be respectful and honour their free will.
+We invite, not demand.

 That being said, leaving offerings and holding a ‘dummy supper’ is traditional at Samhain.
 You can do this however you feel comfortable as simple as leaving some bread, herbs, wine and a lit candle in your kitchen; or as elaborate as setting a table for you and yours and leaving an empty place with servings for those you hope will join you.